kalilovers/sonchain/README.md

 &nbsp;
 <br>**🔥 "All of the following functionalities will be gradually optimized and enhanced"**
 <br>**🔥 "Many features have been removed from the current version, which will be reintroduced in future versions as needed with optimization"**
-- **✅ Installation/Removal, management, and configuration of Tor, ProxyChain-Ng, and Socksify**
+- **✅ Installation/Removal, management, and configuration of Tor, Psiphon, ProxyChain-Ng, and Socksify**
 - **✅ ProxySon and DnsSon scripts by Kalilovers have been designed for easier usage, to prevent DNS leaks during command execution, and for other user applications.**
 - **✅ Specific status indicators for checking the status of available tools.**
-- **📜 The configuration of Tor, ProxyChain-Ng, and Socksify is initially set up in a basic manner by the script during installation, after which the user can modify and enhance security, etc.**
+- **📜 The configuration of Tor, Psiphon, ProxyChain-Ng, and Socksify is initially set up in a basic manner by the script during installation, after which the user can modify and enhance security, etc.**
 - **✅ Use of interactive menus and the display of colorful reports for an improved user experience.**
 - **✅ Ability to execute directly after installation with the command “sonchain”**
 - **🐧 Tested on Ubuntu 18+ and Debian 8+ operating systems**